Find Affordable College Courses

 Top 10 Best Social Work Bachelor's Degree Schools

-Out of the 24 schools in the New England Region that were part of this year’s ranking, Anna Maria College landed the # 2 spot on the list.
-Located in the rural area of Paxton, Anna Maria is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Anna Maria College.
+The school came in at #2 on this year’s Best Social Work Bachelor’s Degree Schools in the New England Region list.
+Located in the rural area of Paxton, Anna Maria is a private not-for-profit school with a small student population.

 While working on their Bachelor's Degree, social work majors at Anna Maria accumulate an average of around $33,360 in student debt.